canonical/cloud-init/doc/rtd/tutorial/qemu.rst

 image as a virtual hard drive.
 This will cause the virtual machine to boot Ubuntu, which already has ``cloud-init`` installed.

-The second line tells ``cloud-init`` where it can find user data, using the :ref:`NoCloud datasource<datasource_nocloud>`.
+The second line tells ``cloud-init`` where it can find user-data, using the :ref:`NoCloud datasource<datasource_nocloud>`.
 During boot, ``cloud-init`` checks the ``SMBIOS`` serial number for ``ds=nocloud``.
-If found, ``cloud-init`` will use the specified URL to source its user data config files.
+If found, ``cloud-init`` will use the specified URL to source its user-data config files.

 In this case, we use the default gateway of the virtual machine (``10.0.2.2``) and default port number of the Python webserver (``8000``), so that